tabreturn/tabreturn.github.io/_posts/2018-08-05-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 <figure>
   <img src="{{ site.url }}/img/pitl04/animation-functions-tween.svg" />
-  <figcaption>The onionskin effect is used to indicate previous frame positions.</figcaption>
+  <figcaption>The onionskin rendition is used to indicate the frame positions.</figcaption>
 </figure>

 To accomplish this without having to write out each frame position, one requires a variable to store and update the circle's `y` value.